 ● New Apple Apps

 ● Apple Arcade

 ● Public release on October 7, 2019

-Apple pushing for developers to make iPad apps run on macOS should see a trickle-down effect that improves the app on iPad as well.
+Apple's push for developers to make iPad apps run on macOS should see a trickle-down effect that improves the app on iPad as well.

-In an update released in February 2020 added the ability for developers to bundle their iPadOS and macOS apps under one price.
+An update released in February 2020 added the ability for developers to bundle their iPadOS and macOS apps under one price.
 This extends to tvOS, iOS, and watchOS as well.

-So now with a single purchase, you can have access to the same app across all of your Apple devices.
+Now, with a single purchase, you can have access to the same app across all of your Apple devices.
 This was introduced as a part of Mac Catalyst, but can be applied to any apps that exist across app stores.

 Apple very rarely adds first-party apps to macOS, but in Catalina, there were several additions in the wake of Mac Catalyst and the death of iTunes.

 Apple Music and Apple TV are both full Mac apps meant to replace iTunes.
 Podcasts also helps with replacing iTunes, and is a Mac Catalyst app built from the iPad app.
 These apps all share the same design language as their iPad counterparts, with the addition of Mac UI norms like sidebar navigation.

 Two more Mac Catalyst apps were introduced as well: Reminders and Find My.